Cattamoo/random-colors/README.md

 # Random Colors 🎨

-This project is a project that I made to practice css grid.
+This project is a project that I made to practice css flex.